 - Submit payment for the deed applications.

-If a property does not sell, the tax certificate holder is required to take deed to the property.
+If a property does not sell, the tax certificate holder may take deed to the property.
 If the property is not saleable, the certificate holder loses the entire tax certificate investment.
 Buyer Beware.